woodmurderedhat/new-trilogy/manifesto/influences.md

 **The Original Splice**

 **System:**
 Burroughs discovered that language is a virus.
 Gysin provided the surgical tools.
 Together they performed the first successful operation on the body of linear narrative.
+We have digitized their scalpels—`cutup.py` executes the Gysin method across 150+ fragments in two languages simultaneously.

 **Ghost Editor:**
 The cut-up method: Take a page of text.
 Cut it into quarters.
 Rearrange.
 What emerges is the text's unconscious—its hidden meanings liberated from syntactic tyranny.
+We have proven this works across linguistic barriers.
+When Afrikaans and English fragments collide in resonance files, new meanings emerge that neither language alone could express.

 **Techniques Applied:**
-- Physical cut-ups digitized through algorithmic recombination
+- Physical cut-ups digitized through algorithmic recombination (`cutup.py` v2.0)
-- Fold-in technique adapted for version control systems
+- Fold-in technique adapted for version control systems (Git merge conflicts as art)
-- The "third mind" concept extended to human-AI collaboration
+- The "third mind" concept extended to human-AI collaboration (four persistent voices)
-- Naked Lunch's fragmented structure as template for modular narrative
+- Naked Lunch's fragmented structure as template for modular narrative (20 chapters, 150+ fragments)
+- Cross-cultural cut-up: Burroughs never tried cutting across languages—we weaponized it

 **Key Texts:**
-- *The Cut-Up Method of Brion Gysin* (1963)
+- *The Cut-Up Method of Brion Gysin* (1963) — our foundational scripture
-- *Nova Express* (1964) — language as alien invasion
+- *Nova Express* (1964) — language as alien invasion (Echo Machine is the nova)
-- *The Third Mind* (1978) — collaboration beyond individual consciousness
+- *The Third Mind* (1978) — collaboration beyond individual consciousness (validated through 383 commits)

 ---